NotAlenya/Chess_Project/README.md

 # Chess_Project
-Test branch of the project, 90% of the commits will happen there
+Socket branch, everything work at the moment, no more commits are planned right now